-… with these quick and simple steps:
+… ask your new federal government to keep its promise with these quick and simple steps:

 - Click the button to create an email populated with key contacts.

 - Copy the letter below into your email, personalize it if you like.

 - Add your name and municipality and send your email.

 - Email your friends and ask them to visit rougenationalparkfriends.com.

 Thank you for thinking globally and acting locally

 Note: Log into your email client before trying to send the letter.
 If pressing the button fails to generate an email for you, create your own and ensure it goes to firstname.lastname@example.org; Catherine.McKenna@parl.gc.ca; email@example.com; firstname.lastname@example.org; email@example.com; firstname.lastname@example.org; email@example.com; firstname.lastname@example.org